brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 PHP Fatal error:  Uncaught Error: Call to a member function getId() on string
 ```

 We're calling `->getId()` on the string `'foo'`.
 Not done.
-So when looping over an array, and we want to be sure that
+So when looping over an array, we want to be sure that
- every value is of a certain type, we could do something like this.
+ every value is of a certain type.
+We could do something like this.

 ```php
 foreach ($posts as $post) {